therokdaba/therokdaba.github.io/_posts/2021-04-16-THM-Learn-Linux.md

     Stores all the binaries you're able to run same as **$PATH** on Windows

+## Contact
+If you have any questions or remarks don't hesitate to reach out on discord to *therokdaba#9872*.

 Go back to the [homepage](https://therokdaba.github.io/) of this website.